Girl Eats Placenta

-When my very pregnant friend called recently to tell me that she had arranged for her placenta to be encapsulated and invited me to come watch the whole process, it was a dream come true.
+When my very-pregnant friend called recently to tell me that she had arranged for her placenta to be encapsulated, and she was inviting me to come watch the whole process, it was a dream come true.
 I had been dropping subtle hints to her for months.

-When my very pregnant friend called recently to tell me that she had arranged for her placenta to be encapsulated and invited me to come watch the whole process, it was a dream come true.
+When my very-pregnant friend called recently to tell me that she had arranged for her placenta to be encapsulated, and she was inviting me to come watch the whole process, it was a dream come true.
 I had been passively bringing it up in conversation for nine months.

 “I heard some ladies like to eat their placentas because it gives them nutrients that they would otherwise lose after giving birth.”